braiden/python-ant-downloader/README.md

     apt-get install python python-argparse python-lxml python-setuptools

-But, you will still need to download pyusb and poster from github.
+But, you will still need to download pyusb and poster from github or PyPi.

 ## Running